-- 114. The Application Restrictions exceed Defendants' authority under FIFRA and are unnecessary to comply with the statute. - 115.
-The Application Restrictions are also arbitrary, capricious, an abuse of discretion, and not otherwise in accordance with law, in violation of the APA. - 116.
-Defendants' actions, through the Application Restrictions, harm Growers by imposing unreasonable and expensive growing and herbicide conditions on Growers and their farmland. - 117.
+- 120. The Application Restrictions exceed Defendants' authority under FIFRA and are unnecessary to comply with the statute. - 121.
+The Application Restrictions are also arbitrary, capricious, an abuse of discretion, and not otherwise in accordance with law, in violation of the APA. - 122.
+Defendants' actions, through the Application Restrictions, harm Growers by imposing unreasonable and expensive growing and herbicide conditions on Growers and their farmland. - 123.
 Accordingly, Growers request an order declaring that the Application Restrictions are beyond EPA's authority under statute and are arbitrary and capricious, remanding the Dicamba Decision without vacatur to Defendants for further consideration, ordering EPA to take action consistent with the foregoing, awarding Growers their attorneys' fees and costs, and issuing any other appropriate relief.

-COUNT TWO ESA Buffers
+COUNT TWO Spray Buffers

-- 118. Growers incorporate and re-allege paragraphs 1-110 as if fully set forth herein. - 119.
-Defendants issued the Dicamba Decision under FIFRA and included the ESA Buffers pursuant to their FIFRA authority and ESA authority.
-7 U.S.C. § 136 et seq.; 15 U.S.C. § 1536. - 120.
-As such, the Dicamba Decision is judicially reviewable under FIFRA, as an EPA decision issued without a hearing and not otherwise committed to Defendants' discretion, and under the APA, as a final agency action, and under the ESA, as an agency action taken in compliance therewith.
-7 U.S.C. § 136n(a); 5 U.S.C. § 706; 15 U.S.C. § 1536. - 121.
-The ESA Buffers exceed Defendants' authority under FIFRA and the ESA and are unnecessary to comply with either statute.
+- 124. Growers incorporate and re-allege paragraphs 1-116 as if fully set forth herein. - 125.
+Defendants issued the Dicamba Decision under FIFRA and included the Spray Buffers pursuant to their FIFRA authority.
+7 U.S.C. § 136 et seq. - 126.
+As such, the Dicamba Decision is judicially reviewable under FIFRA, as an EPA decision issued without a hearing and not otherwise committed to Defendants' discretion, and under the APA, as a final agency action.
+7 U.S.C. § 136n(a); 5 U.S.C. § §, 704-706.

-- 122. The ESA Buffers are also arbitrary, capricious, an abuse of discretion, and not otherwise in accordance with law, in violation of the APA. - 123.
-Defendants' actions, through the ESA Buffers, harm Growers by imposing unreasonable and expensive growing and herbicide conditions on Growers and their farmland. - 124.
-Accordingly, Growers request an order declaring that the ESA Buffers are beyond EPA's authority under statute and are arbitrary and capricious, remanding the Dicamba Decision without vacatur to Defendants for further consideration, ordering EPA to take action consistent with the foregoing, awarding Growers their attorneys' fees and costs, and issuing any other appropriate relief.
+- 127. The Spray Buffers exceed Defendants' authority under FIFRA and are unnecessary to comply with the statute. - 128.
+The Spray Buffers are also arbitrary, capricious, an abuse of discretion, and not otherwise in accordance with law, in violation of the APA. - 129.
+The Spray Buffers are also an arbitrary and capricious maladministration of section 1536 of the ESA because the Spray Buffers, as implemented, are unnecessary to protect threatened or endangered species.
+See 16 U.S.C. § 1536(a); Bennett v.
+Spear, 520 U.S. 154 (1997). - 130.
+Defendants' actions, through the Spray Buffers, harm Growers by imposing unreasonable and expensive growing and herbicide conditions on Growers and their farmland. - 131.
+Accordingly, Growers request an order declaring that the Spray Buffers are beyond EPA's authority under statute and are arbitrary and capricious, remanding the Dicamba Decision without vacatur to Defendants for further consideration, ordering EPA to take action consistent with the foregoing, awarding Growers their attorneys' fees and costs, and issuing any other appropriate relief.